RaidasGrisk/Trading-Bot/README.md

    So far, logistic regression FTW!

    **Ideas to try out later:**
-   1. Use cnn to generate features, not predictions.
-Train these feeatures with logistic regression.
+   1. Use inner layers of cnn as features in logistic regression.
    2. Grand-model with multiple pairs as input and output.